Christina's Husband and Kid Opening Presents

 • Focuses on sustainable energy instead of rigid separation

-• Can be adjusted when work needs more, life needs more, or you personally need more of your time and energy.
+• Can be adjusted when work needs more, life needs more, or you personally need more

 But here's what actually needs protecting: Your presence.
 Your relationships.
 Your energy.
 Your ability to show up for the people you love without your brain being hijacked by business chaos.

 Some things can blend — answering a quick email while your kid watches their show, taking a business call during a walk with a supportive partner, thinking through a client strategy while doing dishes.
+That's integration.

 But some things need protection — dinner conversations, bedtime routines, vacation moments, special celebrations, intimate time with your partner, medical appointments, self-care time.
+That's where boundaries matter.

 The problem often isn't that you're bad at boundaries.
 The problem is that scattered business design makes boundaries nearly impossible to maintain.

-The Four Relationship Warning Signs
+The Four Warning Signs That Business Stress Is Damaging Your Relationships

-Here's how you know business stress is bleeding into your relationships in ways that are damaging both…
+Here's how you know business stress is bleeding into your relationships in ways that need to change:

 1. You're Physically Present But Mentally Absent